 If you come into contact with too much boric acid, you can suffer from boron poisoning.
 The primary symptoms of boric acid poisoning are a vivid red rash on the skin, diarrhea, and vomit that is blue-green in color.
 Other side effects of exposure to too much boric acid include the following:

-- Not having any desire; intense lack of motivation
+- Not having any desire; an intense lack of motivation.

 Sarah Summer’s Safer, Natural 12 Hour Yeast Infection Cure

 If you are considering using boric acid, it is possible that you are desperate and have tried many treatments to get rid of your yeast infection.
 You may also have been fighting recurrent yeast infections that never seem to stop.
 One woman, Sarah Summer, was also in this same position; fighting seemingly an endless battle with Candida.
 Fortunately, there is a way to permanently terminate your Candida problem using totally natural methods!

 Sarah Summer was a woman who suffered from recurrent yeast infections.
 She often had to visit the doctor to get prescription drugs to fight her vaginal Candidiasis.
 Despite her use of many different products, they all simply addressed the symptoms and not the root causes of her infection.
 This cycle of recurrence and treatment would go on for some time; until, one day she developed a particularly vicious yeast infection.

 When she went to her doctor, she was told that this time her yeast infection was different.
 The yeast had grown hyphae (long tube-like tendrils) into her skin and had become a mold insider her body.
 Summer’s physician told her that not only was this type of infection difficult to treat, it was impossible to cure.